 |Desc||Whether the keyword is in the meta description||It’s good to place your keyword in the first 160 characters of your meta description.|

 |Head||Whether the keyword is in <h> tags on the web page||Don’t overdo this, but the keyword phrase in one set of <h> tags in the body is good.|

 |CA||The number of days since Google reindexed the indicated web page||Generally, if you add content more often, your site will be reindexed by Google more often.|

 Now that you know what the columns and numbers mean, you can properly assess each site.

 You’ll notice that www.yogatherapyindianapolis.com has a young domain name, only 5 indexed pages, and only 13 backlinks to the entire site.
-The reason it is ranking well is because it has both “yoga” and “indianapolis” in the domain.
+The reason it is ranking well is that it has both “yoga” and “Indianapolis” in the domain.
 Moreover, it has our keyword in the meta title.